pombredanne/centidb/docs/index.rst

 Auto-increment
 ++++++++++++++

-When no explicit key function is given, `Collection` defaults to generating transactionally assigned auto-incrementing integers using `Store.count()`.
+When no explicit key function is given, :py:class:`Collection` defaults to generating transactionally assigned auto-incrementing integers using :py:meth:`Store.count`.
 Since this doubles the database operations required, auto-incrementing keys should be used sparingly.
 Example:

 ::